Polyhydroxyalkanoates: Material properties

 PHA polymers are thermoplastic, can be processed on conventional processing equipment, and are, depending on their composition, ductile and more or less elastic.
 They differ in their properties according to their chemical composition (homo-or copolyester, contained hydroxy fatty acids).

-They are UV stable, in contrast to other bioplastics from polymers such as polylactic acid, partial ca. temperatures up to 180 °C, and show a low permeation of water.
+They are UV stable, in contrast to the other biologically derived plastic, polylactic acid, partial ca. temperatures up to 180 °C, and show a low permeation of water.
 The crystallinity can lie in the range of a few to 70%.
 Processability, impact strength and flexibility improves with a higher percentage of valerate in the material.
 PHAs are soluble in halogenated solvents such chloroform, dichloromethane or dichloroethane.

 PHB is similar in its material properties to polypropylene (PP), has a good resistance to moisture and aroma barrier properties.
 Polyhydroxybutyric acid synthesized from pure PHB is relatively brittle and stiff.
 PHB copolymers, which may include other fatty acids such as beta-hydroxyvaleric acid, may be elastic.